Exabyte-io/documentation/docs/properties-directory/structural/lattice.md

 where $n_i$ are any integers, and $a_i$ are known as the **lattice vectors** spanning the lattice in three-dimensional space.
 The defining characteristic of a Bravais lattice is that, for any choice of position vector $R$, the lattice has to look exactly the same when viewed from any equivalent lattice point.

+Information about the Bravais Lattice can be entered within the [lattice editor](../../materials-designer/source-editor/lattice.md) of [Materials Designer](../../materials-designer/overview.md), when a new material is being created.

 ## Lattice types

 Two Bravais lattices are considered equivalent if they have the same **symmetry elements**.
 In this sense, there are 14 possible distinct Bravais lattices in three-dimensional space, grouped together into 7 more general symmetry categorizations known as lattice systems.
 These two categories are tabulated in the image below for reference purposes.